Patricia

 In fact, research shows that people who eat less than half of the recommended daily intake of carbohydrates are twice as likely to develop type 2 diabetes compared to those who get at least 50 percent of their carbs from whole grains.

 If you’re looking for a healthy way to start your day, consider switching over to oatmeal.
+Keeping reading to find out is oatmeal good for diabetes.

 Steel Cut Oatmeal